Particle-based algorithm for stochastic optimal control: Numerical implementations

 and

-The forward equation (\ref{eq:FB mean field}a) is solved from initial condition $\bar X_0 = x_0$.
-The terminal $\bar X_T$ is then transformed into the terminal condition $\tilde X_T$ using (\ref{eq:EnKF final time}).
-Equation (\ref{eq:FB mean field}b) is then solved from $t = T$ to $t=0$.
+The forward equation (\ref{eq:FB mean field}a) is solved from the initial condition $\bar X_0 = x_0$.
+The terminal $\bar X_T$ is transformed into the terminal condition $\tilde X_T$ using (\ref{eq:EnKF final time}).
+Equation (\ref{eq:FB mean field}b) is solved from $t = T$ to $t=0$.
 The desired approximation to the optimal control $u_t^\ast$ is provided by (\ref{eq:affine control}) with $A_t$ and $c_t$ given by (\ref{eq:Ac}).
 We note that $A_t$ is symmetric negative-definite whenever $\tilde C_t \bar C_t^{-1} < I$.
-In other words, the covariance matrix of the reverse process has to be strictly smaller than the covariance matrix of the forward process in order for the associated control (\ref{eq:affine control}) to act in a stabilising manner.
+In other words, the covariance matrix of the reverse process has to be strictly smaller than the covariance matrix of the forward process in order for the associated control (\ref{eq:affine control}) to act in a stabilizing manner.